-Children will be assessed every half term by Miss Latimer.
+Children will be assessed every half term by Miss Finney.
 The assessment will confirm how many sounds the children have learned and if the children can apply their knowledge to blend real and nonsense words.
 This data will be used to assess the phase at which each child is secure and groups are arranged accordingly.
 Phonics meetings are held regularly so children’s progress is discussed and children who are causing concern are recognised early.
 Children will move between phonics groups to ensure optimum progress is achieved.

 In Year 1, children sit a National phonics screening check set by the Government where they are required to read 32 out of 40 words correctly in order to pass the test.
 Our regular assessment enables us to track children to ensure that they achieve the best score that they are capable of.
 One to one phonic booster is given to children who are struggling to meet the required target.